aheui/aheui.github.io/_posts/2006-10-27-specification.en.markdown

   </tr>
 </table>

-ㅂ instruction with no final consonant pushes zero.
-There is no way to push 1 explicitly, but it is possible by simple arithmatic, such as `반반나`(2/2), `밤받타`(4-3).
+Note There is no way to push 1 explicitly, but it is possible by simple arithmetic, such as `반반나`(push 2, push 2, divide) or `밤받타`(push 4, push 3, subtract).

-The ㅅ group: miscellaneous
+The ㅅ group:

-* ㅅ is select instruction, where the cursor selects the storage.
-The final consonant specifies which storage is to be selected.
-(See below.)
+* ㅅ is the storage selection instruction.
+  * The current storage is changed to the storage mapped to by the final consonant.

-* ㅆ is transfer commmand.
-The cursor pops a value from the current storage, and pushes it into the storage that the final consonant indicates.
+* ㅆ is storage transfer instruction.
+The cursor pops a value from the current storage and pushes it into the storage corresponding to the final consonant.

-* ㅈ is shaped like balance scales, and this is the compare instruction.
+* ㅈ is the compare instruction.
 The cursor pops two values from the current storage.
-If the latter value is grater than or equal to the former value, the cursor pushes 1, otherwise 0.
+If the latter value is grater than or equal to the former value, 1 is pushed to the current storage, otherwise 0 is pushed.

-* ㅊ has many forks, so it is the decide instruction.
+* ㅊ is the fork instruction.
 The cursor pops a value from the current storage.
 If the value is non-zero, the cursor moves as is specified by the vowel.
 If the value is zero, the cursor moves *opposite* from the vowel's direction.
+ * For ㅡㅣㅢ, the direction is unchanged.

+###Storage Errors

+It may be the case that an instruction that requires some number of elements of the stack to be popped (or swapped, duplicated, etc.) without a sufficient number of elements present in the current storage.
+ * In this case, nothing should be popped from the stack.
+ * The momentum should switch to the reverse of the current vowel.
+Except in the case of reflector vowels, for which the momentum remains the same.

 ### Storages